One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 Your bow adjustments can take place by improving the rest to the left or right.

-You will have to rotate your rest to the left if the fletching is making a hole to the right and impacting on the left
+You’ll have to rotate your rest to the left if the fletching is making a hole to the right and impacting on the left

 To adjust your bow you can also add or remove twists in it.